baidubce/app-builder/docs/README_en.md

     - Orchestrate and manage knowledge flows, managing knowledge bases through KnowledgeBase, performing create, read, update, and delete (CRUD) operations on documents and knowledge slices, and developing industry-grade RAG applications with Baidu AI Cloud Qianfan AppBuilder Platform.

-    - Orchestrate and automate workflows, providing multi-level workflow abstractions such as `Message`, `Component`, and `AgentRuntime` to achieve workflow orchestration and integration with industry ecosystem capabilities like LangChain and OpenAI.
+    - Orchestrate and automate workflows, providing multi-level workflow abstractions such as `Message`, `Component`,  `FlaskRuntime`, and `ChainlitRuntime` to achieve workflow orchestration and integration with industry ecosystem capabilities like LangChain and OpenAI.

 3. Monitoring
     -  Providing monitoring tools such as visual Tracing and detailed DebugLog to assist developers in production environments.

 4. Deployment

-    - AgentRuntime supports deployment as an API service based on Flask and Gunicorn.
+    - FlaskRuntime supports deployment as an API service based on Flask and Gunicorn.
-    - AgentRuntime supports deployment as a Chainlit-based dialog interaction front-end application.
+    - ChainlitRuntime supports deployment as a Chainlit-based dialog interaction front-end application.
     - Offering the appbuilder_bce_deploy tool for rapid deployment of programs to Baidu Cloud, providing public network API services, and enabling integration with AppBuilder's workflow functionalities.